Scientists have accidentally discovered a wrecked super-submarine off the coast of Hawaii that had been missing for more than 65 years.

 Jim Delgado, a researcher who was aboard the Pisces V deep-diving submersible which travelled to the wreckage, told the Reuters news agency: “We came upon this as we were looking for other targets… It is like watching a shark at rest.”

-The mystery of the Japanese submarine missing since 1946 has now been solved The US Navy captured five Japanese submarines at the end of the Second World War and brought them to be inspected at Pearl Harbor.
+The US Navy captured five Japanese submarines at the end of the Second World War and brought them to be inspected at Pearl Harbor.

 American forces lost the I-400 whose discovery was announced this week after they deliberately scuttled it in 1946 to avoid the technology falling into Soviet hands.